bendalab/thunderfish/docs/thunderfish.md

 - `q`: Close the plot window and show the next one or quit.
 - `p`: Play the analyzed section of the reording on the default audio device.
+- `m`: Play an associated voice message file (a file with the same name but `-message` added.
 - `o`: Switch on zoom mode.
 You can draw a rectangle with the mouse to zoom in.
 - `Backspace`: Zoom back.
 - `f`: Toggle full screen mode.

+Notem that the coordinates under the mouse pointer are displayed as well (usually in the bottom right corner).

 By default, the summary plots display at maximum four EOD waveforms with the largest amplitudes.
 If only a single waveform is found, then